ALIMENTARY SYSTEM

 9.1 Channels of the Pharyngeal Lumen

-These channels, three narrow grooves in outer corners of the pharyngeal cuticle, seem to allow an escape route for liquid to be regurgitated out of the pharynx via the buccal cavity.
-This results in food particles being trapped in the sieve while fluid is expelled.
-These channels extend under the mc1 marginal cells and connect into the buccal cavity (PhaFIG 2) (Albertson and Thomson, 1976).
+Radial channels, three narrow grooves in outer corners of the pharyngeal cuticle, are located in both the anterior procorpus and anterior isthmus (PhaFIG 2) (Albertson and Thomson, 1976).
+The channels allow an escape route for liquid to be regurgitated out of the pharynx via the buccal cavity.
+This results in food particles being trapped in the central lumen while fluid is expelled through the channels (Fang-Yen et al., 2009).

 9.2 Cuticle of the Pharynx

-A thin cuticle lining extends to cover the interior surface of the pharyngeal passageway from the lips to the back of the pharynx, ending at the rear of the pharyngeal-intestinal valve.
+A thin cuticle lining extends to cover the interior surface of the pharyngeal passageway from the lips to the back of the pharynx, ending at the rear of the pharyngeal-intestinal valve (PhaFIG 2).
 The pharyngeal cuticle is formed by the pharyngeal epithelium and the muscle cells to cover the apical surfaces of many cells acting in concert, much as the thickened pharyngeal basal lamina is formed jointly on basal surfaces of the pharyngeal cells.
-Unlike the body cuticle, this cuticle shows no layers; however, it shows some reinforcement at points of stress.
-For instance, it becomes keratinized to stain more densely by TEM at certain regions (PhaFIG 2).
+Unlike the body cuticle (see Hermaphordite Cuticle), this cuticle shows no layers; however, it shows some reinforcement at points of stress.
+For instance, it becomes keratinized to stain more densely by TEM at certain regions.
 Other specialized portions of the pharyngeal cuticle include the following.

 9.2.1 Bridging Cuticle